 SOWK9003.
-Dissertation (12 credits) The title of the dissertation shall be submitted for approval not later than five months before the formal submission of the dissertation $\underline{or}$ not later than March 31 of the same academic year of study.
+Dissertation (12 credits) The title of the dissertation shall be submitted for approval not later than five months before the formal submission of the dissertation or not later than March 31 of the same academic year of study.
 The dissertation shall be presented by not later than August 1 of the same academic year of study.
 The dissertation shall be a critical study that demonstrates the application of research methodology to the investigation of problems relevant to the field of study, and shall not exceed 20,000 words in length.
 Assessment: 100% coursework NONPROFIT MANAGEMENT This programme provides an opportunity for leaders in the nonprofit sector in the Greater China and the world to develop enhanced capacity to lead the future development in civil society and the nonprofits sector.
 Our comprehensive and rigorous programme situates nonprofit management in a broader arena to include social, political and economic dimensions that will enable graduates to act as agents of change through policy advocacy, innovation, and other strategic actions as well as allow graduates to take on leadership positions in the sector.
 Through this programme, we will: - extend students' knowledge of current critical issues in governance and leadership in the nonprofit sector, across sectors, as well as within relevant social services and public policy areas: - enhance the capacity of the students in navigating the complex and dynamic social-economic-policy context to create positive changes in the sector; - empower students with the state of art of innovations in the government, private and the nonprofit sectors, and create innovative competence in the sector; - prepare students to integrate academic and professional knowledge to enhance their intellectual abilities and professional practice in order to achieve more effective and efficient leadership in the nonprofit sector; and - create value for organisations as their staff members who join this programme can reflect on challenges and issues facing their organisations as well as apply newly developed competencies to mobilize resources and build new networks to transform their organisation.

 ASSESSMENT To complete the programme, candidates shall satisfy the examiners in the assessments of courses.
 Candidates may be assessed by continual coursework assessment, written examinations, or a combination of both.
 The grading system with fine grades (i.e. A+, A, A-, B+, B, B-, C+, C, C-, D+, D and F) will be adopted for this programme.
 CURRICULUM Candidates are required to complete 60 credits, including 8 courses (6 credits each) and one capstone project (12 credits) in order to receive the Master of Social Sciences in the field of Nonprofit Management degree.
 Of the 8 courses needed to complete this degree, candidates are required to take 4 core courses then may choose the remaining four courses from a list of pre-approved electives.
+Candidates can take elective courses, with a maximum limit of two electives, from courses in other fields of study under the Master of Social Sciences (Behavioral Health, Gerontology, Mental Health, Social Service Management and Social Work) programmes.
+Special approval from the MNPM Programme Director and respective Programme Directors for the courses in the above-mentioned fields of study is needed.
 Compulsory courses Candidates shall complete the following courses.
 MNPM7001.
 Public governance, structure and dynamics of the nonprofit sector in Greater China (6 credits) MNPM7002.
 Foundations of the nonprofit sector in comparative perspective (6 credits) MNPM7003.
 Managing nonprofit organisations: issues, tools and challenges (6 credits) MNPM7004.
 Performance measurement, assessment and programme evaluation (6 credits) Capstone experience course Candidates shall complete the following course.